Churchill magazine

 Taking steps

-Prepare your car for night driving by cleaning your headlights, back lights, signal lights and windows, both inside and out, once a week, and more often if necessary.
+Remember, it’s illegal to drive at night without working front and rear lights.
+Prepare your car for night driving by checking and cleaning your headlights, back lights, signal lights and windows, both inside and out, once a week, and more often if necessary.

 Always turn on your headlights if you're in any doubt about evening or night visibility.
+Best practice suggests switching them on an hour before sunset and keeping them on for an hour after sunrise in the morning as well.
 Although lights won’t help you see better in early twilight, they will make it easier for other drivers and pedestrians to see you.
 Being seen is as important as seeing.
-But make sure you’re using the appropriate beam remembering that full beams could blind other drivers.
+But always make sure you’re using the appropriate beam remembering that full beams could blind other drivers.

-Make sure your headlights are properly aimed – many are set too high.
+Speaking of which, it’s important to make sure your headlights are properly aimed – many are set too high.
 This can blind other drivers as they approach you and reduce your ability to see the road.
+Before you set off, make sure your mirror is adjusted to its anti-dazzle setting.
+If you wear glasses, you may want to consider investing in anti-reflective lenses to help with driving at night.

 If an oncoming vehicle doesn’t lower its beam from high to low, avoid the glare of the lights by watching the left edge of the road, and using it as a steering guide.
 That way you’ll stay on track.